litefeel/ShaderLabFormatter/README.md

 The value:
 * `dont` - do not indent the condition macros
 * `indent` - indent the condition macros like bracket
+* `normal` - indent the condition macros like normal code